Anti-Indian sentiment: South Africa

-The first anti-Indian commotion that took place in South Africa was the Durban riots in 1949 that took place in the South Africa's largest city Durban, where angry Black South Africans attacked and killed 142 Indians, destroyed and looted Indian property.
+The first anti-Indian commotion that took place in South Africa was the Durban riots in 1949 which took place in Durban, where angry Black South Africans attacked and killed 142 Indians, destroyed and looted Indian property.

 Another anti-Indian riot took place again in Durban in 1985.

 The influential leader Mahatma Gandhi experienced anti-Indian racism when he was in South Africa, he was beaten up by a driver for travelling in first class coach.

 The Indians were not allowed to walk on public footpaths in South Africa and Gandhi was kicked by a police officer out of the footpath onto the street without warning.

 In 2015, Phumlani Mfeka, a KwaZulu-Natal businessman and the spokesman for the radical Mazibuye African Forum tweeted "A good Indian is a dead Indian".
 He published a letter in the city press claiming that South Africans of Indian origin have no right to citizenship and property in South Africa.
 Mfeka also claimed there is a "ticking time bomb of a deadly confrontation" between Africans and Indians in KwaZulu-Natal.
 The South African court barred him from making anti-Indian remarks in Nov 2015.

 In 2017, EFF leader Julius Malema stated during a rally in KwaZulu-Natal "They are ill-treating our people.
 They are worse than Afrikaners were.
 This is not an anti-Indian statement, it's the truth.
 Indians who own shops don't pay our people, but they give them food parcels", and accused local politicians of being in the pockets of Indian businesspeople.
 Malema also said that the success of Indian businesses in the province was due to their strategies of exploitation and monopolisation of the economy.
 Malema also referred to Indians in 2011 as 'coolies' (which is considered a strongly offensive pejorative term in contemporary South Africa).

 In 2021, South African Indians were largely targeted during the 2021 South African unrest.
 Many Indians in Phoenix, KwaZulu-Natal have armed themselves to fight rioters in absences of police forces.
 Police Minister Bheki Cele stated that the main motive behind the Phoenix riots was criminal and that racial issues were secondary.
 He confirmed that 20 people had died in the town in the unrest.
 He also warned people against falling for fake news designed to increase racial tensions.
 The aftermath of the events saw influx of emigration of Indian communities from South Africa.
-The Beaver Canadian Immigration Consultants noted that immigration application for Indians has quadruple to 40 percent mainly from South Africa.
+The Beaver Canadian Immigration Consultants noted that immigration application for Indians has quadruple to 40 per cent mainly from South Africa.